yeehaa123/elab/CHAT/collections.md

 We will also build on the work of the Virtual Museum Transnational Network (http://www.v-must.net/) and Material Encounters with Digital Cultural Heritage (http://mesch-project.eu/).

+The project Users as Muse (VU), which explores a changing relationship between museums and their visitors, due to tremendous changes in audience empowerement, especially in an online environment.
+Consumers become prosumers, but museum institutes are still struggling to cope with the developments in social media and consumer technology.

 Additionally, the VU University project Perspective and Perception, which explores how graphical projections commonly used in interactive